mindspore-lab/mindface/README.md

 ### Benchmark Results
 #### Recognition
-The mindspore implementation of ArcFace and has achieved great performance.
+The MindSpore implementation of ArcFace and has achieved great performance.
 We implemented three versions based on ResNet and MobileNet to meet different needs.
 Detailed results are shown in the table below.

 | Datasets       | Backbone            | lfw         | cfp_fp      | agedb_30    | calfw | cplfw |
 |:---------------|:--------------------|:------------|:------------|:------------|:------------|:------------|